blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 Since version 1.4.2 it is possible to add parameters for the shortcode which are: type, title, token and join.

-Type(default rooms): "rooms" or "recordings", this will show the shortcode chossen to be displayed Title(default Rooms): Any title as per administrators setup.
+Type(default value is rooms): "rooms" or "recordings", this parameter will show the shortcode to be displayed Title(default value is Rooms): Any title as per administrators setup.
-Token: add the meeting rooms token that you want to see in the joining form, but if left empty, all the meetings that were created will show up
+Token: add the meeting rooms token that you want to see in the joining form, but if left empty, all the meetings that were created will show up.
-Join(default true): if true, the useres can directly join the meeting session, if false, the users View a webpage where there is an potion to join the meeting.
+Join(default value is true): if true, the users can directly join the meeting session, if false, the users View a webpage where there is an option to join the meeting.

-An example of adding a joining form with two meetings and a title of "Rooms" is:
+An example of adding a joining form with a title of "Rooms" that consist on two meeting rooms:
 [bigbluebutton type="rooms" title="Rooms" token="93410c6104b7, a79cb08c9fc9" join="true"]

 **Why sometimes the Name and Password are required, some others only the Name and others only the Password?**